techodesk/memories-event/README.md

 14. You can now edit or delete news posts from the **News** page.
 Click *Edit* next to a post to modify or remove it.
 The edit screen also lets you reorder existing images using the arrow buttons.
 No additional setup is required.
 15. Run the SQL in `sql/alter_add_news_device.sql` to start logging which devices open news posts.
 16. Run the SQL in `sql/create_forms_tables.sql` to enable the Forms builder feature.
+17. The Forms builder now supports `textarea`, `select` and `radio` fields.
+Forms using radio buttons auto-submit as soon as a choice is made.

 ## Running